The Evolve was also previously known as the Evenflo Transitions.

 - Use of Lower Anchors allowed in booster mode

-Straight out of the box, the Transitions comes fully assembled, with protective plastic over the cupholders.
+Straight out of the box, the Evolve comes fully assembled, with protective plastic over the cupholders.
 The manual, registration card, and shoulder belt guide for use in no back booster mode, is right on the front of the seat.
 Always remember to send in your registration card that comes with the seat.
 This registration card allows the manufacturer to contact you, should a recall occur.

 Installation and Use

-The seat belt installation for the Transitions is easy and straight forward.
+The seat belt installation for the Evolve is easy and straight forward.
 The belt path for using the seat in harness mode is wide and easily accessible.
 Having a wide belt path is beneficial, as it makes it easier to thread the seat belt and tighten it.

 Fit to Child